 A winch is a metal drum that gives you a mechanical advantage and is used to control and tighten lines.
 These can be operated by turning a line around it and pulling manually or by a winch handle to get more force.

-Most modern winches are so-called “self-tailing,” which means it locks the line on so you can winch the line without holding on to it.
+Most modern winches are so-called “self-tailing,” which means they lock the line on so you can winch the line without holding on to it.
 Some boats even have electrical winches operated by a button.

 The sprayhood is the boat’s windshield that protects the people in the cockpit from sea spray.
-Some vessels have a canvas sprayhood that can be folded down or taken off.
+Some vessels have a canvas sprayhood that can be folded down or removed.
 Others have solid sprayhoods, often called a hard dodger or a doghouse.

 The bimini is the cockpit’s “roof.”
-It protects you from the elements and gives you shelter from spray, rain, and burning sun rays!
+It protects you from the elements and shelters you from spray, rain, and burning sun rays!
 A bimini can be made of canvas or hard material.
 A hard bimini can also be called a hardtop.

 A dinghy is a little boat you use to get from the mothership to shore when you are at anchor, also called a tender or annex.
 It can be everything from a small inflatable rubber kayak to a RIB or even a solid boat.

 An essential and valuable piece of kit as it is the daily driver for most cruisers.
-Very much like the car of a land crab, used for all commuting on the water and hauling important stuff like beer, rum, and food onboard.
+It is like the car of a land crab, used for all commuting on the water and hauling important stuff like beer, rum, and food onboard.
 Dinghies often have electric or petrol engines, which we call outboards.

 Like Captain Ron said in the movie, fenders are the rubber bumper things you hang off your boat to prevent it from scratching against something like the pontoon or another ship.
 It is conveniently also used to sit on or as a backrest while relaxing on deck.

 A boat hook is a long stick with a hook at the end.
 Used to grab lines, items, and stuff that is too far to reach by hand, like cushions flying overboard.
-Also convenient as a tool to push the boat away from another craft or the key.
+It is also convenient as a tool to push the boat away from another craft or the key.
 Most vessels have them on board.